 I fully believe that a boot camp style sentence which includes manual labor in the form of community services, along with proper counseling and post-release supervision and assistance in career planning and other life skills coupled with the opportunity to expunge a conviction would be much more effective in deterring would-be repeat offenders.
 Because of the profit potential of mass incarceration, the system as it stands was designed to maximize recidivism.
 The private prison management corporations will of course spend millions and millions on lobbying to enact new laws and longer sentences.
 The law enforcement and corrections employees’ unions, even before privatization has spent fortunes lobbying for the same things to ensure a continued and increased demand for officers.
 Unless the profit factor is removed from the equation, there will always be some very rich and powerful people who will spend money to make even more by locking people up.
 It would be detrimental to their bottom line to provide inmates with any services or programs which might decrease recidivism rates.
 In other words, like every other for-profit business, private prison corporations want to maximize customer retention!
 Recidivism is akin to repeat customers, plain and simple.
 Also like every other business, they understand it can be worthwhile to invest money in attracting new customers.
 Instead of ad campaigns though, they influence judges, prosecutors and politicians to pass more and more complicated laws and incarcerate more people for lengthier periods.

 If we de-incentivize mass incarceration, stop being soft on addicts, stop treating them as helpless victims, hold them accountable for their choices and their recovery but still give low level offenders an opportunity to be spared from the lifelong repercussions of a criminal conviction, and provide effective post-release supportive services for those who need it, we would simultaneously reduce substance abuse, generational poverty (which is exacerbated by parental incarceration), and government dependency.
 The fact that of all industrialized nations, we have the highest rate of incarceration should bring us all shame.
 It is proof that the privatization experiment is a huge failure, has devastating social consequences and does nothing but line the pockets of corrupt politicians, judges and corporate wardens along with their investors, and results in far-reaching, intergenerational human collateral damage.
 America’s ever-worsening drug problem a testament to the complete and utter failure of our existing treatment model and has made it painfully obvious that incarcerating millions of non-violent drug offenders does exponentially more harm than good.
 If the reforms I speak of were actually implemented then we would watch the slums of concentrated poverty we created actually begin to shrink.
 By no longer enabling addicts and radically reducing our incarceration rates and thusly the number of individuals stymied by a criminal past, we would eventually reap all kinds of priceless benefits.
 Substance abuse and incarceration directly contribute to broken families, unemployment, educational deficiencies, poverty, economic inequality, increased chronic illnesses, decreased life expectancies, the spread of communicable disease, and a host of other plagues.
 We can’t prolong action any longer because our misguided, failing policies, even if abandoned today, already caused the damaging conditions that will affect so many of today’s children and youths who are right now growing up with addicted or imprisoned parents.
+It will take generations to fix this.
 It’s long overdue for Americans to make fixing America our highest priority or within twenty years from now we will be a nation whose majority is either addicted, imprisoned, impoverished or some combination thereof, and that’s a long way from where we came.